komodorio/docs/docs/Learn/Advanced-Configurations.md

 ---

 ## Disabling a specific capability
-By default, all capabilities are enabled.
+By default, most capabilities are enabled.
 To disable a specific capability, set the relevant value to `false` in the values file. the following capabilities can be disabled:

 * `metrics`
 * `networkMapper`
 * `actions`
 * `helm`
+* `nodeEnricher`

 For example, to disable the `metrics` capability, apply the following YAML configuration: <br />